aoffpo/ap-example/README.md

     deploy from command line
     create storage account for tfstate

-CREATE PRODUCTION DEPLOY via swap out.
+CREATE PRODUCTION DEPLOY via swap out (requires Azure subscription upgrade)

 Builds will now happen on commit to watched repository
  - scope to application and tests vs. IaC code to ensure the right projects build on change.